Mazen-B/DataSense/README.md

 The logging setup records information both to the console and to rotating log files, ensuring logs remain manageable over time.
 Logs are organized into separate directories named with the date and time of each session.

-- **Log Directory**: Logs are stored in a subdirectory under `logs` with the session timestamp.
+- **Log Directory**: Logs are stored in a subdirectory under `system_logs` with the session timestamp.
 For each new session, a unique folder is created, containing a `run.log` file.
 - **Log Rotation**: Each log file is limited to 5MB by default, with up to 5 backups maintained to prevent excessive log accumulation.
 - **Error Handling**: Errors are logged and can be raised as exceptions for debugging.

-## Pipeline Description
+## Workflow Overview
 The DataSense tool operates in several key stages:

 ### 1. Configuration Loading and Validation